johnalison/obsidian-notes/Input/Books/AwakenTheGiantWithin.md

 - Only way for long-term happiness is to live by our highest ideals. [[Happiness]]

-- Any difficulty in decision making ultimately comes from being unclear in our values. [[SystemsNotGoals]] [[Reliability]]
+- Any difficulty in decision making ultimately comes from being unclear in our values. [[SystemsNotGoals]] [[Input/Reliability]]

 - Be more concerned about your character than your reputation.
-Character is what you really are, reputation is what others think you are [[Reliability]]
+Character is what you really are, reputation is what others think you are [[Input/Reliability]]

 - Only way to master your time is to organize your schedule each day to spend the majority of it doing things that are important. [[SystemsNotGoals]]